-- Your assignments are due before class starts on the due date.
+- Your assignments are due by the end of day Monday, 11:59pm

 - You MUST type up your solutions in LaTeX.
 For example, sample.tex when compiled produces this pdf.
 Many tutorials and references are available online.